 - What is an app?

-Apps are presented as cards displaying some basic information, such as the name (a), the current status (b), and the technology (c) of the app.
+Apps are displayed as cards.
+They show some basic information, such as the name (a), current status (b), and technology (c) of the app.

 By default, the page opens when you click the app name of the desired card in the project’s app library.

-The first part of the page (1) provides general information about the app, such as the name and description, the last instance status, the start date of the app, the version used, and app settings.
+The first part of the page (1) gives general information on the app, such as the last instance details, version used, name, description, and other app settings.

 For more information on monitoring your platform resources, see About the Monitoring Module.

-The third part of the page (3) provides information about the logs of the app.
-You can choose to display All logs, Only standard logs or Only error logs, and you can download them.
+The third part of the page (3) gives information on the app logs.
+You can choose to view and download All logs, Only standard logs or Only error logs.

-The fourth part of the page (4) provides information about the exposed ports, persistent storage, and the technology used.
+The fourth part of the page (4) gives information on the exposed ports, persistent storage spaces, and the technology used.

-The first part of the page (1) provides general information about the status of the app, such as its current status, creation date, version, release note, and runtime details.
+The first part of the page (1) gives general information on the app, such as its current status, creation date, version, release note, and runtime details.

 - What is a version?

 A version is a single iteration of a job, pipeline, or app.
-Each new update is stored as a version, enabling you to roll back to previous iterations and keep track of successive changes.
+Each new upgrade is stored as a version, so you can roll back to previous iterations and keep track of the changes that have been made.

-Whenever you upgrade an app (1), a new version of that app is created and automatically defined as the
+Each time you upgrade an app (1), you create a new version of it.
+This version is automatically defined as the

-All versions are saved and remain accessible: they are listed on the right side of the page (2).
-You can view the information of a version by selecting it in the list.
+All versions are saved and remain accessible.
+They are listed on the right side of the page (2), and you can see the information of a version by selecting it in the list.

-You can switch back and forth between versions as required by selecting a version from the list and clicking Rollback to this version (3).
-This action of rolling back to another version of the app will make the selected version the new
+You can switch back and forth between versions by selecting a version from the list and clicking Rollback to this version (3).
+The selected version then becomes the new

 By default, the page opens on the version of the app in use, tagged with the

-The first part of the page (5) provides general information about the version, such as the release note, the creation date and creator, and either the runtime context if it is an app from the Saagie catalog, or the Docker image if it is a custom app.
+The first part of the page (5) gives general information about the version, such as the release note, creation date, and creator.
+It also gives information on the execution context if it is an app from the Saagie catalog, or on the Docker image if it is a custom app.

-The second part of the page (6) provides information about exposed ports and persistent storage, if one is attached to the app.
+The second part of the page (6) gives information on exposed ports and persistent storage spaces, if one is attached to the app.

-A storage is persistent and can be allocated to an app to retain data in a defined volume path.
+A storage space is persistent.
+It can be assigned to an app to keep data in a defined volume path.

-When installing an app from the Saagie catalog, the storage is created and attached by default.
+When installing an app from the Saagie catalog, a storage space is created and attached by default to the app.

-When installing a custom app, the storage is defined during the installation steps.
-You can choose to attach to your app to an existing storage, or you can create it on the fly.
+When installing a custom app, a storage space is allocated to the app during the installation steps.
+You can choose to attach existing storage spaces to your app, or you can create it on the fly.

-However, you cannot unlink or delete a storage attached to a version of an app that is in use and displays the
+Storage spaces can be edited, unlinked, duplicated, moved, and deleted by clicking the kebab menu (1).
+Note that you cannot unlink, move, or delete a storage space attached to a version of an app that is in use and tagged as